PublicationsReviewsPresentationsMemberships

 • How to Write Philosophy Papers: A Manual for Beginning Philosophy Students (Creighton University, 1993).

-MANUSCRIPT IN PROGRESS
+MONOGRAPH IN PROGRESS

 • Introduction.
 Stoicism as Liberation Philosophy